 Success Mentors program currently operates at Pickett Elementary in Toledo Public Schools (TPS), serving grades 5 – 8.
 Relationships created through the program ensure a brighter, more productive future for students while positively impacting our mentors’ lives as well.
-The program features daily content lessons with group mentors and weekly one-to-one contact between career professionals/community members and students that provides opportunities to develop close relationships to encourage success in school and the future.
-Mentoring includes both inquiry-rich activities and meaningful conversations to develop students’ critical-thinking, problem-solving and decision-making skills.
+The program features daily hands-on, inquiry rich content lessons with group mentors and weekly one-to-one contact between career professionals/community members and students that provides opportunities to develop close relationships to encourage success in school and the future.
+Mentoring includes both career related activities and meaningful conversations to develop students’ critical-thinking, problem-solving and decision-making skills.

 Success Mentors are corporate, nonprofit and faith-based partners, community members and volunteers at large, and students’ family members who dedicate their time to ensure a brighter, more productive future for Toledo’s youth.